Bharat9848/notes/paper/gfs.md

 ## Usecases
 1. applications with large number of small files.
 2. applications with small number of big files.
-3. data should be done in writes in fixed lengths.
+3. data should be written in chunks of fixed lengths.
 It can also be writen with checksum.

 ## Requirement
 1. custom consistency model: Non POSIX compliant(require random access and strong consistency model)